OCDCpro/LAYR/challenge/README.md

 ## 2. Tasks

-### 2.1 Build a microchip
+### 2.1.
+Design a microchip

 #### Description

-Microchip for the LAYR.
-To be inserted into the HW-Kit.
+Microchip for the doorlock.

 #### Functionality